-Overall, how would you rate your ability to GET TO Valley Metro BUS SERVICES from your home/starting point?
+Overall, how would you rate your ability to GET TO the Valley Metro RAIL LINE from your home/starting point?
 Please rate on a scale of 1 to 10, where 10 is Excellent, and 1 is Very poor.
 (N = 11)

-Users with Disabilities - Rating of Ability to Get from Valley Metro How would you rate your ability to GET FROM Valley Metro BUS SERVICES to your final destination?
-Please rate on a scale of 1 to 10, where 10 is Excellent, and 1 is Very poor.
-(N = 11)
+Users with Disabilities - Rating of Ability to Get to Valley Metro Rail line to your final destination?
+Please rate on a scale of 1 to 10, where 10 is